TGAC/COPO-documentation/sample.rst

 Samples
 ####################

-The samples page enables users to describe and manage biological samples.
+The samples page enables users to describe and manage their biological samples.

 Samples within a profile can be linked to, or form part of, other components within a profile.
 For instance, a sample may be linked to a datafile as a metadata.
 The screenshot below shows the sample page before any record has been added.